 How to use Cyclopentolate HCL Drops

-This medication is usually applied in the eye 40 to 50 minutes before the procedure or as directed by your doctor.
+Use this medication in the eye as directed by your doctor, usually 40 to 50 minutes before the procedure.
 The dose may need to be repeated in 5 to 10 minutes.
 This medication is for use in the eye only.
 Do not take by mouth or inject.

 To apply eye drops, wash your hands first.
 To avoid contamination, do not touch the dropper tip or let it touch your eye or any other surface.
 If you are wearing contact lenses, remove them before using eye drops.
 Ask your doctor when you can start wearing them again.
 If you are using another kind of eye medication (such as drops or ointments), ask your doctor when you should start using them again.